Frequently Asked Questions

 Patients will be able to go on off-hall breaks with staff and other patients once they are placed on staff escort (SE) level.
 In general, newly admitted patients are not placed on SE as the team needs time to asses each patient’s level of safety.
 This assessment time is variable based upon individual safety issues.

 This is a matter that will be discussed between you and your inpatient treatment team, and varies depending on your individual treatment issues.
 Due to federal HIPAA guidelines, you will be asked to sign a consent form for the release of any personal information.
-Phone contact, family meetings, and/or family therapy are available with your assigned social worker depending on individual treatment issues.
+Phone contact and/or family meetings are available with your assigned social worker depending on individual treatment issues.
 For some patients, family contact is not advisable and this will also be discussed.

 One of our attending psychiatrists will be assigned to you for medication management.
 The psychiatrist will review your medications and write orders as needed.
 There are times when a change in medications is clinically indicated.
 Your inpatient psychiatrist will discuss your options, the risks and benefits of each change, and possible side effects to help you make an informed decision.
 The inpatient doctor may be in contact with your outpatient doctor to discuss medication/medical issues.
 Any medications you bring from home must be in their original container and will be stored in the hospital pharmacy until your discharge from the unit.
 At times, when clinically indicated, medications brought from home may be used in your inpatient care.
 Per hospital policy, any loose or unlabeled medications will be disposed of.